saucelabs/sauce-docs/docs/visual-testing/_partials/_fullpage-js.md

 - `scrollLimit`: Limit the number of screenshots taken for scrolling and stitching.
 The default value is 10.
 The value needs to be between 1 and 10.

 :::note
-It is recommended to define the `scrollElement` as the appropriate scrollable container.
+It is recommended to set `scrollElement` to the appropriate scrollable container.
 :::

 <Tabs>